The following ports need to be forwarded for Media Browser:

 - Look for the port forwarding section in your router.

-- Type your computer's IP address into the correct box in your router.
+- Type your media server's IP address into the correct box in your router.

 - It is now time to type the TCP and UDP ports that you are forwarding for Media Browser in the correct boxes in your router.